MegaMinerd/RescueBulletin/README.md

 ## Goals
 These are in order of importance
 * Achieve data shiftability by completing and integrating SbinFile, SiroFile, SiroSegment, SiroFactory, and ConfigHandler
 * Ensure that data currently viewable is accurate and savable.
+(This is best done second in case the first step breaks something.)
 * Import and convert code from precursor script viewing tool.
 For now, it will be diaplayed as raw data annotated with current understanding to assist in verification and further reverse engineering.

 ## Contributing